Iamshola/wdi-fundamentals-memorygame/README.md

 ###### Play Game [Here!](https://iamshola.github.io/wdi-fundamentals-memorygame/)

 #### Overview
-This game was created using canvas as an opportunity to understand the basic principles and practice javascript.
+This game was created  as an opportunity to understand the basic principles and practice javascript.
 The repo can be accessed on [Github](https://github.com/Iamshola/wdi-fundamentals-memorygame) and the deployed site can be viewed on [Gh-Pages](https://iamshola.github.io/wdi-fundamentals-memorygame/).

 This is a game I made as part of the General Assembly's Software Engineering Immersive on boarding process.